akaresh/ae_protein/README.md

 ```

 * **data\_collection**
-	Contains scripts to download cif files for protein structures in dataset.
+	Contains scripts to download pdb files for protein structures in dataset.
 	To get started with constructing the fragment dataset, you need a
-	pdbid\_list.txt file from PISCES server.
+	list of pdbs culled by the PISCES server file.
 	- pull\_pdbs.py: Downloads pdbs from PISCES output.
 Saves the chains
 	specified in PISCES list.
+	-
 * **fragment\_generators**
 	Methods to produce the structural fragment dataframes.
 * **sample\_data**